UCI-GDIM32-W25/in-class-activities-zmcdonne/README.md

 Attendance: Isabel Rose Matsuno, Kristian Zhang, and me

 ## Activity 3

+## Activity 4
 I started on the UI after starting a bit on the terrain and planned the level layout.

-## Activity 4
+## Activity 5
+[Link to Activity 5](https://github.com/zomffin/GDIM32-Final/commit/b0e1e28f84e2278997ddf55c480ec276a25a531e) We have a mergeconflict rn rip, so its not showing all up but basiclly i put in the clock png placeholder and started setting up assets.